 2020 Ducati Panigale V4 and V4 S First Look: Lessons Learned From WSBK

-Aimed at improving rideability, handling, and comfort, Ducati hopes these changes make the 1103cc Desmosedici Stradale powered beasts less fatiguing, despite putting out 214 horsepower.
+The Bolognese haven’t been resting on their laurels, and the 2020 Ducati Panigale V4 and V4 S receive several significant upgrades, many of which are derived directly from the World Superbike ready V4 R.Aimed at improving rideability, handling, and comfort, Ducati hopes these changes make the 1103cc Desmosedici Stradale powered beasts less fatiguing, despite putting out 214 horsepower.
 We can’t wait to get our mitts on the 2020 Panigale models, but until then, here are the Fast Facts.

 Öhlins NIX-30 fork and TTX 36 shock (rather than Showa fork and Sachs shock)

 Öhlins Smart EC 2.0 system for the suspension and Öhlins steering damper (rather than Sachs steering damper)

 Marchesini forged aluminum wheels

 8. US pricing is TBA.
 We haven’t received a confirmation of pricing stateside, but our European compatriots are seeing a €500 increase to the MSRP of the V4 and V4 S models.
 We expect similar changes here.